groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/net/documents-and-folder-comparison/compare-folders-dotnet/_index.md

 ### 3. Integrated Development Environment (IDE)
 You'll need an IDE such as Visual Studio to write and execute the code examples.
 ### 4. Access to GroupDocs Documentation
-Keep the GroupDocs Comparison for .NET documentation handy for reference throughout the tutorial.
-You can access the documentation [here](https://reference.groupdocs.com/comparison/net/).
+Keep the GroupDocs Comparison for .NET documentation handy for tutorials throughout the tutorial.
+You can access the documentation [here](https://tutorials.groupdocs.com/comparison/net/).

 ## Import Namespaces
 To start, you need to import the necessary namespaces into your C# code.
 This allows you to use the classes and methods provided by GroupDocs Comparison for .NET.